Daniel-Muntean4/TMPS/lab1_report.md

     }
 ```
 Lastly our project has the **Singleton**, with eager initialization, we create the object at class creation, not when we need it,
-because we will always use the counter in our program, and we have only one instance, because we will not have never more than one user.
+because we will always use the counter in our program, and we have only one instance, because we will never have more than one user.
+The getinstance() method is static because it can have only one instance, and is not initialized with new.
+We can't create two different objects because of this.
+Also there is a pending and completed counts that counts the task completion or incompletion.

 ## Implementation
 This program allows a user to create tasks and to describe them, the tasks are set with the current user date, allowing to have different formats using Factory Method, also the user can see how many tasks he completed in total.